Colin McRae Rally (1998 video game)

-Colin McRae Rally is a racing video game developed and published by Codemasters for PlayStation and Microsoft Windows.
-It features 8 official cars and their drivers and rallies from the 1998 World Rally Championship season, in addition to 4 extra cars.
-A 2D version was released for the Game Boy Color in Europe in 2001.
-It was developed by Spellbound and published by THQ.
+Colin McRae Rally is a 1998 racing video game developed and published by Codemasters for the PlayStation and Windows.
+It features eight official cars and their drivers and rallies from the 1998 World Rally Championship season, in addition to four extra cars.
+A 2D version for the Game Boy Color, developed by Spellbound and published by THQ, was released in Europe in 2001.

+Colin McRae Rally received generally favorable reviews and was commercially successful, with sales of over four million copies worldwide by 2002.
+The game's success led to several sequels in the Colin McRae Rally series, starting with Colin McRae Rally 2.0 in 2000.